 Gifted with skilled and talented designers, engineers and architects; India marvels in possessing magnificent suspension bridges created over water bodies.
 I had the privilege of visiting many of them.
 Today I wanted to detour your minds from a regular hill station or a beach travelogue to some of the famous suspension bridges in India.

-The amazing part in the construction of the suspension bridges in India is their establishment over perilous regions tough to cross by humans.
+The amazing part of the construction of the suspension bridges in India is their establishment over perilous regions tough to cross by humans.
 They have immensely benefitted people in various remote areas allowing access to the world beyond.

 I could not control myself in mentioning Howrah Bridge first in the list.
-Located in the eastern part of India in Kolkata, West Bengal; I have a lot of childhood memories associated with it.
+Located in the eastern part of India in kolkata, west bengal; I have a lot of childhood memories associated with it.
 Now the reason I stay in Kolkata, the biased effect is much more.

 It is one of the oldest suspension bridges in India, dated back to 1943.
 Created over the vast and wide River Hoogly; the bridge is the pride and prestige of Bengal.
 Thousands of vehicles of various sizes ply over the bridge every day.
 The best part is to visit the bridge at sunset; watch the golden rays creating a gorgeous aura in the horizon.